Border Awareness Experience FAQ

 How much does the trip cost?

-We are decreasing the cost for the experience from past years.
-But the cost will cover most food, group transportation and housing.
-We are hoping between $300-$400 for the final cost.
+The cost per student is $225, which covers most meals, group transportation, and housing.
 You will need to bring additional money for food during travel and personal spending.

 Is financial assistance available?

 There are some need-based funds available.
-Speak to Griffin Knipp about exploring this option.
+Speak to Bernardo Borunda about exploring this option.

 What does a typical day look like?